dotnet/EntityFramework.Docs/docs/internals/writing-a-provider.rst

 injection.

 In some cases, users may call the `Add` method directly.
-This is done when users are configuring an service provider manually and using this service provider to resolve an instance of DbContext.
+This is done when users are configuring a service provider manually and use this service provider to resolve an instance of ``DbContext``.
 In other cases, the `Add` method is called by EF upon service initialization.
 For more details on service initialization, see :ref:`services-initialization`.